Nancy Ward: Captive rescue

 In her role as a Beloved Woman, Nancy Ward had the authority to spare captives.
-Following the Cherokee attacks ion the Watauga settlements, she saved settler Lydia (Russell) Bean, the wife of a man named William, at what is present day's Elizabethton, Tennessee.
+Following the Cherokee attacks on the Watauga settlements, she saved settler Lydia (Russell) Bean, the wife of William Bean, at what is present day's Elizabethton, Tennessee.
 She took Bean into her house and nursed her back to health from her wounds.
 A recovered Bean taught Nanyehi a new loom-weaving technique, which she then taught other women in the tribe.
 The Cherokee women had typically made garments by sewing a combination of processed hides, handwoven vegetal fiber cloth, and cotton or wool cloth bought from traders.
 Women wove all the cloth in the village for tribal members' garments.

 Lydia Bean had reclaimed two of her dairy cows from the settlement.
 While she was living with Nanyehi, she taught the Cherokee woman how to care for the cows, milk them, and process the milk into dairy products.
 Both the animals and their products would sustain the Cherokee when hunting was bad.
 Starr wrote that Nancy Ward successfully raised cows and was said to have been the first to introduce that industry among the Cherokees.
 Those Cherokee who adopted loom weaving and dairy farming began to resemble European-American subsistence farmers.
 According to a 1933 account, Nanyehi was also among the first Cherokees to own African-American slaves.